Sergio Mattarella: Second term (2022–present)

 On 3 February, President Mattarella was sworn in for his second term in front of a joint assembly of the parliament.
-He called for unity, saying: "We still need to work together to strengthen Italy, beyond the current difficulties."
-He also commented on the Russo-Ukrainian crisis, stating: "We cannot accept that now, without even the pretext of competition between different political and economic systems, the winds of confrontation are once again blowing across a continent that has experienced the tragedies of the First and Second World Wars."
+He called for unity ("We still need to work together to strengthen Italy, beyond the current difficulties"), and also commented on the Russo-Ukrainian crisis, stating: "We cannot accept that now, without even the pretext of competition between different political and economic systems, the winds of confrontation are once again blowing across a continent that has experienced the tragedies of the First and Second World Wars."
 Mattarella added: "We must appeal to our resources and those of allied and friendly countries so that the displays of strength give way to mutual understanding so that no people should fear aggression from their neighbours."
-Following the invasion of the country, Mattarella strongly condemned Vladimir Putin's decision to attack Ukraine, describing the invasion as a "brutal war" and a "nineteenth-century-like attack that evoked frightening scenarios, with humanity as the protagonist of its own ruin".
+Following the 2022 Russian invasion of Ukraine, Mattarella strongly condemned Vladimir Putin's decision to attack Ukraine, describing the invasion as a "brutal war", and called it a "nineteenth-century-like attack that evoked frightening scenarios, with humanity as the protagonist of its own ruin".

 2022 government crisis

-On 13 July 2022, M5S abstained during the confidence vote on the decreto aiuti (aid decree), a bill that introduced stimulus to contrast the ongoing energy crisis.
+On 13 July 2022, the M5S abstained during the confidence vote on the decreto aiuti (aid decree), a bill that introduced stimulus to contrast the ongoing energy crisis.
 On the following day, the M5S left the Senate floor during the voting process, de facto opening a government crisis within the Draghi's cabinet.
-Following the M5S's abstention, Prime Minister Draghi consulted with President Mattarella about the crisis and, after a few hours, he formally resigned as Prime Minister citing a lack of political trust and confidence within the government's majority.
-However, Mattarella rejected the resignation because the government had largely won the confidence vote in the Senate and invited the prime minister to address the Parliament, explaining the political situation.
+Following the M5S's abstention, Prime Minister Draghi consulted with President Mattarella about the crisis; after a few hours, he formally resigned as Prime Minister citing a lack of political trust and confidence within the government's majority.
+Mattarella rejected the resignation because the government had largely won the confidence vote in the Senate and invited the prime minister to address the parliament, explaining the political situation.

-On 20 July, the government failed to reach the absolute majority in the confidence vote as Lega, FI and M5S decided not to take part in the ballot, de facto causing the fall of the government.
+On 20 July, the government failed to reach the absolute majority in the confidence vote as the League, FI, and the M5S decided not to take part in the ballot, de facto causing the fall of the government.
 On the following day, after a speech in front of the Chamber of Deputies, Draghi officially resigned as prime minister.
-Mattarella accepted his resignation, but Draghi remained in office as caretaker prime minister until the formation of the Meloni government following a snap general election.
-On the same day, Mattarella summoned Draghi, Roberto Fico and Elisabetta Casellati to the Quirinal Palace and then dissolved the Parliament.
+Mattarella accepted his resignation; Draghi remained in office as caretaker prime minister until the formation of the Meloni government following a snap election.
+On the same day, Mattarella summoned Draghi, Roberto Fico, and Elisabetta Casellati to the Quirinal Palace and then dissolved the parliament.
 In a brief speech to the nation, Mattarella stated: "Pauses are not possible at the moment we are going through: energy costs have consequences for families and businesses, economic difficulties must be addressed, there are many obligations to be closed in the interest of Italy."